Tuesday 6 July 2021

 Lens-Artists Challenge #156 – Black and White

-Anne Sandler hosts the Lens Artist Challenge #156 this week.
+This week, Anne Sandler hosts the Lens Artist Challenge #156.
 She has picked the topic of black and white.

 Bhavna is from India, and the women of that country wear vibrantly coloured saris and kurta pyjamas.
-There is even a festival, Holi, that is a celebration of colour.
+There is even a festival, Holi, that celebrates colour.

 I don't often photograph in black and white.
 Except for winter, almost all of my photography is colour photography.
 Why winter?
 It seems that people in the United States must dislike colour.
 How else to explain the drab colours of the cities and suburbs?
 How else to explain the beige and grey cookie-cutter homes that pepper the suburbs of the North Eastern United States?
 When I drive around New Jersey, especially in the winter, I often wonder why so very few think to paint some colour to their homes and shops front so that we could enjoy a break from the seemingly depressing days of winter when the trees have no leaves, the ground is covered in a mixture of dirt and snow, and the skies are cloudy all day.